-STUART HOUSE, A PROJECT OF THE RAPE TREATMENT CENTER at UCLA Medical Center, Santa Monica, is a pioneering multi-agency program that was designed to help sexually abused children obtain medical care, justice, therapy and long-term healing.
+STUART HOUSE, A PROJECT OF THE RAPE TREATMENT CENTER at UCLA Health - Santa Monica Medical Center, is a pioneering multi-agency program that was designed to help sexually abused children obtain medical care, justice, therapy and long-term healing.

 “When I first went to Stuart House, I was 100 percent sure it wouldn’t help me,” Michelle says.
 “I never had anyone I could count on.
 I thought to myself, ‘I can’t do this.’
 But after a month, I thought, ‘I’m not alone anymore.
 Someone really cares about me.’”